escobarana/kafka_spark_streaming/README.md

 ### Count the number of words in real-time
 Check out [word_count.py](exercises/a_spark_streaming_socket_source/word_count.py) and implement the pure python function `transform`.
+But first, make sure you understand the code and what it does.
 You will start a new terminal with an `ncat` listener as explained before.
 Count how many times each word appears in real-time.

+Test your function with the [test_word_count.py](tests/test_word_count.py) test file.

 ### Transform nested JSON files to flattened JSON files
 Check out [file_streaming.py](exercises/b_spark_streaming_file_source/file_streaming.py) and implement the pure python function `transform`.
+But first, make sure you understand the code and what it does.
 Have a look at the JSON files in `resources > invoices-json`.
 You can see that there are nested fields.
 We want to flatten those files so that there are no nested fields in the final JSON files.

+### BONUS 1
+Create a test file to test your function from exercise 2.

+### BONUS 2
-### BONUS 1: Repeat the previous exercise but using the parquet files format instead of JSON.
+Repeat the previous exercise but using the parquet files format instead of JSON.
 Adapt anything you need in your code

+### BONUS 3
-### BONUS 2: Try to use Spark Structured Streaming on the exercises from the first day
+Translate the exercises from the first day to use Spark Structured Streaming

 ## Getting started with Apache Kafka

-Apache Kafka practice exercises mixed with Spark Structured Streaming
+Apache Kafka hands-on exercises mixed with Spark Structured Streaming

 ## Apache Kafka Set Up on Windows
 Follow these instructions to set up Apache Kafka binaries and environment